fresheneesz/mongo-parse/README.md

 `mongo-parse`
 ============

-A parser for mongo db queries.
-You can use this to analyze, modify, and match against MongoDb queries.
+A parser for mongo db queries and projections.
+You can use this to analyze, modify, and match against MongoDb queries, as well as test projections for inclusiveness or exclusiveness.

 Example: